Direct vs Regular Mutual Funds: Which Option Suits You Best?

 What is the Differences Between Direct and Regular Mutual Funds?

 Direct and regular plans represent two distinct methods of investing in the same mutual fund.
-The main difference lies in how you choose to invest.
-It’s important to understand the differences between them especially in terms of Net Asset Value or NAV, returns and the role of a financial advisor.
 Let’s do direct vs regular mutual fund comparison.

 Regular funds are a good choice if you want continuous support and advice from financial advisors.
 They offer personalized guidance and help you create a goal based investment plan but this comes at a cost.
 Regular funds have a higher expense ratio because they include commissions and brokerage fees for these services.
 Although the difference in expense ratios between regular and direct funds may seem small, it can impact your returns over time.